awslabs/synchro-charts/packages/doc-site/docs/contributing.md

-We welcome all kinds of contribution from the community!

 Important things to know when building a new component:
-1. Use `viewportHandler` to sync up with all the other componenet in order to provide the synchronization feature.
+1. Use `viewportHandler` to sync up with all the other component in order to provide the synchronization feature.
    - A good example to follow is the `sc-table` component.
 ```js static
   componentDidLoad() {